 The board is responsible for adopting policies relative to the operation, control and management of the agency.
-The board members appointed Randy Clarke as the president and chief executive officer, who has the responsibility of providing leadership and direction to ensure that Capital Metro meets its mission, goals and objectives.
+In 2018, the board members appointed Randy Clarke as the president and chief executive officer, who has the responsibility of providing leadership and direction to ensure that Capital Metro meets its mission, goals and objectives.

 Capital Metro implemented a new business model in 2012 to streamline operations and improve its business practices.
-The agency now contracts with private companies to operate all passenger service, including fixed-route, rail and paratransit service.
-Capital Metro's service providers during FY2019 were RATP Dev North America, MV Transportation, CARTS, Herzog Contracting Corporation and MTM Transit (formerly Ride Right).
-The agency underwent a procurement process to combine Capital Metro's two primary service provision contracts into one, which the board awarded to MV Transportation.
+The agency now contracts with private companies to operate all passenger service, including bus, rail and paratransit service.
+Capital Metro's service providers during FY2020 were RATP Dev North America, MV Transportation, CARTS, Herzog Contracting Corporation and MTM Transit.
+The agency underwent a procurement process in 2019 to combine its two primary service provision contracts into one, which the board awarded to MV Transportation.
 That transition took effect January 5, 2020.